Britain's M&S expands online platform with more guest brands - NewsBreak

 Britain's M&S expands online platform with more guest brands

-LONDON (Reuters) - British retailer Marks & Spencer said on Monday it would add more guest clothing and footwear brands to its website, including FatFace and Jones Bootmaker, after an initial wave of brands increased traffic and attracted new customers.
+LONDON, Aug 16 (Reuters) - British retailer Marks & Spencer (MKS.L) said on Monday it would add more guest clothing and footwear brands to its website, including FatFace and Jones Bootmaker, after an initial wave of brands increased traffic and attracted new customers.

 M&S Chief Executive Steve Rowe said last year the group, still Britain's biggest clothing retailer by value, was shifting strategy and would sell other brands to broaden its appeal.